 We sell manufactured homes through both a network of independent dealers and through company-owned retail outlets.
-As of March 31, 2004, our products were offered for sale through approximately 379 independent retail outlets in 17 states.
+As of March 31, 2005, our products were offered for sale through approximately 338 independent retail outlets in 14 states.
 A substantial majority of these independent retail outlets are located in Arizona, California, New Mexico and Colorado.
-As of March 31, 2004, we had a total of 18 company-owned retail outlets, located primarily in Texas and Arizona.
-We disposed of 8 of our company-owned retail outlets in fiscal 2004 and we expect to dispose of or close more than half of our remaining retail outlets during the next 12 months.
+As of March 31, 2005, we had a total of 11 company-owned retail outlets, located primarily in Texas and Arizona.
+We disposed of 7 of our company-owned retail outlets in fiscal 2005 and we expect to dispose of or close more than half of our remaining retail outlets during the next 12 months.
 We plan to dispose of or close these retail outlets because they have generated substantial operating losses in recent years and, as a result of weak industry conditions and adverse legislation enacted in Texas, we do not anticipate significant improvements in the markets in which these outlets operate in the foreseeable future.
 The disposition or closure of these retail outlets will reduce future operating losses from our retail operations and will provide cash through the liquidation of their inventory that can be redeployed to more profitable operations.
-We do not anticipate that the closure of these retail outlets will materially affect the operations of our manufacturing segment as the majority of these outlets do not sell products manufactured by us.
+We do not anticipate that the closure of these retail outlets will materially affect the operations of our manufacturing segment as these outlets do not sell products manufactured by us.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry and Company Outlook."

-Despite a pronounced downturn in the manufactured housing industry, we generated earnings from continuing operations before income taxes, which primarily encompass three manufacturing plants in Arizona and our corporate office, of \$3.1 million , \$6.8 million and \$9.3 million for fiscal 2002, 2003 and 2004, respectively.
+Despite a pronounced downturn in the manufactured housing industry, we generated income from continuing operations before income taxes, which primarily encompass three manufacturing plants in Arizona and our corporate office, of \$15.8 million, \$9.3 million and \$6.8 million for fiscal 2005, 2004 and 2003, respectively.
 We believe that our ability to maintain the profitability of our continuing operations during the current industry downturn is attributable in significant part to efficient production, a high value product line, focused sales efforts and stringent cost control.